 Do you require help with Special Educational Needs (SEN) or with a Special Educational Needs Tribunal?

 Education law can be very complex and hard to navigate, but our specialist Solicitors can offer comprehensive legal advice and support.

 We’ll speak to you in plain English rather than legal jargon, so you know exactly what’s going on at every stage.

 For initial advice get in touch with our Education Lawyers.

-Our Education Law Solicitors can support you and your child in many areas including:
+Our Education Solicitors and SEN Lawyers can also support you and your child with: